 As the automotive and tech companies begin to transform the automotive industry, it is important to ensure that companies do not use this shift as an opportunity to turn its back on workers.
 While everyone is familiar with the high paid leaders in the tech industry - the vast majority of tech workers face a different reality.
-Electronics manufacturing is generally pushed to low cost countries, where workers have few rights, while white collar jobs in developed countries are often staffed by temporary or contract workers.
-We strongly believe that jobs in the auto industry must remain pathways to the middle class, with safe workplaces and good wages and benefits.
+Electronics manufacturing is generally pushed to low-cost countries, where workers have few rights, while white collar jobs in developed countries are often staffed by temporary or contract workers.